JustinyAhin/open-african-repository/README.md

 This platform will be powered by a community of contributors who will, on the one hand, identify the different sources of African scientific content, and on the other hand will propose them for the platform with abstracts.

 ## Who we are
-The open african repository is a project initiated by Justin S. Ahinon (University of Parakou) under the mentorship of Madeleine Bonsma (University of Toronto) and Derek Howard (University of Toronto) with the Mozila Open Leaders Initiative.
+The open african repository is a project initiated by Justin S. Ahinon (University of Parakou) with the Mozila Open Leaders Initiative.

 ## What do we need
 You!
 In whatever way you can help.